Algebraic Diversity: Principles of a Group-Theoretic Approach to Signal Processing: Introduction

 Likewise, signals with symmetric boundary conditions, such as images or sequences of equally sampled image frames, naturally admit the dihedral group $D_M$, whose irreducible representations are the DCT basis functions.

 This family of correspondences suggests viewing all transforms as points on a manifold on which matching a signal's symmetry group maps to a KL-optimal transform.
 We refer to this as the \emph{transform manifold}.
+A unified development of classical transforms from this group-theoretic standpoint is given in a companion arXiv paper~\cite{thornton2026unification}.
 A convenient way to classify points on this manifold is to consider the tensorial form of the signal data representation.
 An equi-spaced array of $M$ sensors sampled with constant period for $L$ snapshots maps to a tensor of rank two with dimensions $M$ and $L$, admitting the cyclic group and the corresponding DFT.
 When boundary conditions are dihedral or symmetric (for example, even-symmetric images), the dihedral group appears as a different point on the manifold, with the DCT as the associated transform.